 Twitter is a powerhouse for networking and professional development for writers.
 It’s my favourite social network that I use almost every day.
 I have made career-changing connections through it (and had a lot of fun! 😉 )

-Last week we talked about the foundation of an effective Twitter profile: choosing the right username.
+We have talked about the foundation of an effective Twitter profile: choosing the right username.

 Now to the bio, that 160 characters that can achieve so much, and yet drives many of us nuts.
 Oh, the pressure of producing a good bio!